Mobile phones and distractions

 Mobile Phone Offences and Penalties

-Drivers can use a mobile phone to make or receive a voice call while driving a vehicle if:
+Drivers can only use a mobile phone to make or receive a voice call while driving a vehicle if:

 • the phone is secured in a mounting, or